 Stocks to Consider

-Ingevity has an expected earnings growth rate of 21.5% for the current year and carries a Zacks Rank #1 (Strong Buy).
-Its shares have gained 15% in the past year.
+Agnico Eagle has a projected earnings growth rate of 53.6% for the current year.
+The company’s shares have gained roughly 28% in a year.
+It currently carries a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report